Adiihub/Zaika-FoodApp/README.md

 # 🍽️ ZaikaBite - Full Stack Food Ordering App

 ## 🚀 Overview
-FoodEase is a full-stack food ordering web application that allows users to browse menus, add items to their cart, place orders using **Stripe payment gateway**, and track order status in real-time.
+ZaikaBite is a full-stack food ordering web application that allows users to browse menus, add items to their cart, place orders using **Stripe payment gateway**, and track order status in real-time.
 The platform includes a **frontend website**, **admin panel**, and **backend server**, making it a complete solution for online food ordering.

 ## 🛠️ Tech Stack
 - **Frontend:** React.js, Redux, Tailwind CSS